trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

                                                           authentication is denied.
 Default is ``(.*)``.
 ``http-server.authentication.krb5.user-mapping.file``     File containing rules for mapping user.
 See
                                                           :doc:`/security/user-mapping` for more information.
+``node.internal-address-source``                          Kerberos is typically sensitive to DNS names.
+Setting
+                                                          this property to use ``FQDN`` ensures correct operation and usage of valid DNS host names.
 ========================================================= ======================================================

 .. note::